rancher/terraform-provider-rancher2/docs/resources/pod_security_policy_template.md

 Provides a Rancher v2 PodSecurityPolicyTemplate resource.
 This can be used to create PodSecurityPolicyTemplates for Rancher v2 environments and retrieve their information.

+Warning!
+Pod security policy templates are deprecated and shouldn't be used.
+Please use rancher2_pod_security_admission_configuration_template instead.

 ## Example Usage

 ```hcl-terraform